 What is the daily schedule?

 Classes are in the morning after 8:00 breakfast and in the late afternoon before supper.
-An afternoon session of farm work, activities, and hikes happens after lunch.
+An afternoon session of farm work, activities and hikes happens after lunch.
 There is study time and free time in the evening.
-Click here to see a typical day.
+Here's an example of a typical day.